Hanzhuo/Facial-Expression-Recognition-with-TensorFlow-Convolutional-Neural-Networks/README.md

 **TensorFlow** is an open-source library developed by Google <https://www.tensorflow.org/>

 This project is for one of my acdemic courses.
-The detailed Python scripts are showed in **`CNN_Facial_Expression_Recogonition.ipynb`**.
+The detailed Python scripts and sample results are showed in **`CNN_Facial_Expression_Recogonition.ipynb`**.
 This project used TensorFlow library to train Convolutional Neural Networks (use Softmax regression as classifier).
 The data is from one of Kaggle challenges [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
 There are seven facial expression in this dataset, and specific information is showed in Jupyter Notebook.

 **The CNN model structure is showed below:**